adonisjs/v5-docs/content/reference/database/connection.md

 ---

 ### disconnect\:error
-Emitted when the unable to disconnect or destroy knex instance(s).
+Emitted when the unable to disconnect or destroy Knex instance(s).

 ```ts
 connection.on('disconnect:error', (error, self) => {